ST-Game/Code-Away/formal_elements.md

 ### 7. Boundaries

-The
+The game would be semi-open world and the player would need to navigate through it and get quests and side-quests.

 ### 8. Results

-* Every level would have 4 available outcomes, represented by the 0-3 stars a player can achieve.
+* Every level will display its result according to the code the player wrote.

-* The outcome is solely dependent on skills.
-* In both single and two player mode, the game would have complex result.
-The player will be ranked 0-3 stars according to their performance.
+* The game has one outcome when the player solves all the puzzles the game has to offer.
+This outcome is unavoidable because the nature of the game.

 ---